gnustep/libobjc2/README.md

 The read barrier reads the value while holding the collector lock.
 This ensures that reads of weak variables never point to finalised objects.

-The runtime uses the objc_assign_global() write barrier to add static roots.
+The runtime uses the `objc_assign_global()` write barrier to add static roots.
 Currently, GNUstep crashes if the collector relies on every write of a pointer to a static location being through this write barrier, so this requirement is relaxed.
 It will be enabled at some point in the future.

 Several environment variables can be used for debugging programs

-- LIBOBJC_DUMP_GC_STATUS_ON_EXIT.
+- `LIBOBJC_DUMP_GC_STATUS_ON_EXIT`.
 I this is set, then the program will dump information about the garbage collector when it exits.
-- LIBOBJC_DUMP_GC_STATUS_ON_SIGNAL.
+- `LIBOBJC_DUMP_GC_STATUS_ON_SIGNAL`.
 This should be set to a signal number.
-  The program will dump GC statistics when it receives the corresponding signal (SIGUSR2 if this environment variable is set to something that is not a number).
+  The program will dump GC statistics when it receives the corresponding signal (`SIGUSR2` if this environment variable is set to something that is not a number).
-- LIBOBJC_LOG_ALLOCATIONS.
+- `LIBOBJC_LOG_ALLOCATIONS`.
 This may be set to the name of a file.
 The runtime will dump a stack trace on every allocation and finalisation to the named file.
-This can be used to implement tools like Apple's malloc_history().
+This can be used to implement tools like Apple's `malloc_history()`.
 Note: Enabling this causes a significant speed decrease.
-- LIBOBJC_CANARIES.
+- `LIBOBJC_CANARIES`.
 If this environment variable is set, then every allocation of garbage-collected memory will have a canary value appended to it.
 On finalisation, the runtime will check that this value has not been modified, and abort if it has.
 This can help to catch heap buffer overflows.
   It is most useful when debugging.

 Automatic Reference Counting
 ----------------------------